JacobMadeley/cp3407-project-v2024/README.md

 ## How to submit [You may delete this before submitting]
 1. Add your instructor (JCU-Australia: jc138691@gmail.com Dmitry Konovalov) as a team member to view your project on github
 2. Submit link to your repository
-3. Download your github repository as a zip file and submit via LearnJCU.
+3. Download your GitHub repository as a zip file and submit via LearnJCU.

 ## Team

 It is recommended to complete this assignment in a group of 2-4 students.
 1. Jacob Madeley
-2. Shang-Ze (Andy) Lin
+2. Shang-Ze (Andy) Lee
 3. Callum
 4. Darcy Kemp